Dog anatomy: Vision

-Most breeds have good vision, but some show a genetic predisposition for myopia – such as Rottweilers, with which one out of every two has been found to be myopic.
+Most breeds have good vision, but some show a genetic predisposition for myopia—such as Rottweilers, with which one out of every two has been found to be myopic.
 Dogs also have a greater divergence of the eye axis than humans, enabling them to rotate their pupils farther in any direction.
-The divergence of the eye axis of dogs ranges from 12–25° depending on the breed.

-Experimentation has proven that dogs can distinguish between complex visual images such as that of a cube or a prism.
+The divergence of the eye axis of dogs ranges from 12–25°, depending on the breed.
+Experimentation has found that dogs can distinguish between complex visual images such as those of a cube or a prism.
 Dogs also show attraction to static visual images such as the silhouette of a dog on a screen, their own reflections, or videos of dogs; however, their interest declines sharply once they are unable to make social contact with the image.

 Hearing

-The frequency range of dog hearing is between 16-40 Hz (compared to 20–70 Hz for humans) and up to 45–60 kHz (compared to 13–20 kHz for humans), which means that dogs can detect sounds far beyond the upper limit of the human auditory spectrum.
+The frequency range of dog hearing is between 16–40 Hz (compared to 20–70 Hz for humans) and up to 45–60 kHz (compared to 13–20 kHz for humans), which means that dogs can detect sounds beyond the upper limit of the human auditory spectrum.

 Dogs have ear mobility that allows them to rapidly pinpoint the exact location of a sound.
 Eighteen or more muscles can tilt, rotate, raise, or lower a dog's ear.
 A dog can identify a sound's location much faster than a human can, as well as hear sounds at four times the distance.
+Dogs can lose their hearing from age or an ear infection.